On a Connes Fusion Approach to Finite Index Extensions of Conformal Nets: Commutative -Frobenius algebras and local extensions

 State-field correspondence: $\mu_{i,a}L(\xi,\wtd I)\iota\Omega=\mu_i\ss_{i,a}L(\xi,\wtd I)\iota\Omega=\mu_i R(\xi,\wtd I)\iota\Omega=\mu_i(\iota\boxtimes\id_i)R(\xi,\wtd I)\Omega=\xi$, and similarly $\mu_{a,i}R(\xi,\wtd I)\iota \Omega=\xi$.

 Density of fusion products: Because $\mu_{i,j}$ is surjective.

 Braiding: $\ss^Q_{i,j}\mu_{i,j}L(\xi,\wtd I)\eta=\mu_{j,i}\ss_{i,j}L(\xi,\wtd I)\eta=\mu_{j,i}R(\xi,\wtd I)\eta$. \end{proof}

 \begin{rem} In Main Thm. \ref{lb24}, it is clear that a dyslectic $Q$-module $\mc H_i$ is dualizable in $\Rep(\mc B)$ iff it is dualizable in $\Rep^0(Q)$.
 Using induced representations, it is easy to see that the latter is equivalent to that $\mc H_i$ is dualizable in $\RepA$.
 (See for instance \cite{KO02}, \cite{NY16}, or \cite[Thm.
 3.18]{Gui19}.)
-Therefore, the $\fk F$ in Main Thm. \ref{lb24} restricts to an equivalence of braided $C^*$-tensor categories
+Therefore, the braided $*$-functor $(\fk F,\Phi)$ in Main Thm. \ref{lb24} restricts to an isomorphism of braided $C^*$-tensor categories

 where $\Rep^{0,\mathrm d}(Q)$ is category of all dyslectic $Q$-modules $\mc H_i$ that are dualizable as $\mc A$-modules, and $\Rep^{\mathrm d}(\mc B)$ is the category of all dualizable $\mc B$-modules.
 Moreover, from \eqref{eq31} and the construction of $(\mc B,\mc A)$-modules from left $Q$-modules, we see that $\mc H_i\in\Obj(\Rep^0(Q))$ is M\"obius covariant as an $\mc A$-module if and only if it is so as a $\mc B$-module. \end{rem}